-Our second application is to data from Open Science Collaboration (2015), who conducted a large-scale replication of experiments in psychology.
-The authors considered studies published in three leading psychology journals, Psychological Science, Journal of Personality and Social Psychology, and Journal of Experimental Psychology: Learning, Memory, and Cognition, in 2008.
-They assigned papers to replication teams on a rolling basis, with the set of available papers determined by publication date.
 Ultimately, 158 articles were made available for replication, 111 were assigned, and 100 of those replications were completed in time for inclusion in Open Science Collaboration (2015).
 Replication teams were instructed to replicate the final result in each article as a default, though deviations from this default were made based on feasibility and the recommendation of the authors of the original study.
 Ultimately, 84 of the 100 completed replications consider the final result of the original paper.

 As with the economics replications above, the systematic selection of results for replication in Open Science Collaboration (2015) is an advantage from our perspective.
-A complication in this setting is that not all of the test statistics used in the original and replication studies are well-approximated by z-statistics (for example, some of the studies use $\chi^2$ test statistics with two or more degrees of freedom).
+A complication in this setting, however, is that not all of the test statistics used in the original and replication studies are well-approximated by z-statistics (for example, some of the studies use χ^2 test statistics with two or more degrees of freedom).
 To address this, we limit attention to the subset of studies which use z-statistics or close analogs thereof, leaving us with a sample of 73 studies.
-Specifically, we limit attention to studies using z- and t-statistics, or $\chi^2$ and F-statistics with one degree of freedom (for the numerator, in the case of F-statistics), which can be viewed as the squares of z- and t-statistics, respectively.
-To explore sensitivity of our results to denominator degrees of freedom, in the supplement we limit attention to the 52 observations with denominator degrees of freedom of at least 30 in the original study and find quite similar results.
+Specifically, we limit attention to studies using z- and t-statistics, or χ^2 and F-statistics with one degree of freedom (for the numerator, in the case of F-statistics), which can be viewed as the squares of z- and t-statistics, respectively.
+To explore sensitivity of our results to denominator degrees of freedom for t- and F-statistics, in the supplement we limit attention to the 52 observations with denominator degrees of freedom of at least 30 in the original study and find quite similar results.

-Histogram Consider now the distribution of originally published estimates W, shown by the histogram in the left panel of Figure 7.
+Histogram The distribution of originally published estimates W is shown by the histogram in the left panel of Figure 7.
 This histogram is suggestive of a large jump in the density $f_W(\cdot)$ at the cutoff 1.96, as well as possibly a jump at the cutoff 1.64, and thus of corresponding jumps of the publication probability $p(\cdot)$ at the same cutoffs.
-Such jumps will again be confirmed by the estimates from both our replication and meta-study approaches.
+Such jumps are again confirmed by the estimates from both our replication and meta-study approaches.